Search this site

-"It is true that the place is straight ahead but you told him to take the flyover."
+"You told him to take the flyover."

 "What's wrong with that?"
-I wanted to know.

 "What is the problem then?"
 I asked him.